What is Accounts Payable (AP) Cycle?

 Accounts Payable cycle is also known as ‘Procure to Pay’ or ‘P2P‘cycle is a series of processes which involves the purchase and payments department of the company and carry all necessary activities from placing an order to suppliers, purchasing goods and making final payments to the suppliers.

-- The Expenditure Cycle includes purchases, supplier payments, production expenses, wages, and salaries, etc. The accounts payable cycle is a major part of the expenditure cycle.
+- The Expenditure Cycle includes purchases, supplier payments, production expenses, wages, and salaries, etc. The accounts payable cycle is a significant part of the expenditure cycle.

 Following are the Steps included in Accounts Payable Cycle –